Ardour/manual/README.md

 It should then be available at [localhost:4000](http://localhost:4000)

-### Import content from drupal

-This will pull the content from the [ardour drupal manual](http://ardour.org/manual/ardour3) and turn it into the format used in `_manual/`.
-You shouldn't really need to run this.

-    ruby import.rb

-It's quite slow… :)

-### Upload static site to live server

-Once the content has been built (using jekyll) you can put it live with this (assuming your ssh key has been put on the server):

-    ./upload.sh

 ### manual.rb plugin

 Much of the functionality comes from `_plugins/manual.rb` - it takes the _manual format_ (contained in `_manual/`) and mushes it around a bit into a tmp directory before letting jekyll do it's normal thing.
 It's all hooked into the jekyll command so no special actions are required.